 Cushioned

-A cushioned bar stool can either be adjustable, swivel-enabled, stationary, low-back, high-back, armless, or backless.
+A cushioned bar stool can be adjustable, swivel-enabled, stationary, low-back, high-back, armless, or backless.
 It can also feature a wooden or metal framework and legs.
 However, the only thing that makes it distinctive is its cushioning or upholstery.

 Foldable

-Foldable bar stools are pretty nice since they simply shrink in size and can be packed away when not in service, giving you more space whenever you need it.
-Foldable bar stools are perfect as well for having on hand when you have more people arriving for lunch or dinner in your house.
+Foldable bar stools are pretty nice since they shrink in size and can be packed away when not in service, giving you more space whenever you need it.

-Such stools are usually backless and composed of metal.
 Whenever you unfold or refold them, be mindful not to get your fingers caught in the mechanics.
 Therefore, it is preferable not to allow youngsters to handle them.

 Stool Materials